Jonxslays/wom-leagues-scraper/README.md

 # WOM Leagues Scraper

-A quick and dirty python script to run periodically scrape the hiscores and keep the top players updated on [WOM Trailblazer Reloaded](https://league.wiseoldman.net).
+A quick and dirty python script to run periodically to scrape the hiscores and keep the top players updated on [WOM Trailblazer Reloaded](https://league.wiseoldman.net).

 ## Setup